STIV3NS/Phrase-Indexer/README.md

 $ ./phrase_indexer --help
 Usage of ./phrase_indexer:
   -threadURL string
-      [REQUIRED] URL to threadURL that is meant to be indexed -selector string
+      [REQUIRED] URL to thread that is meant to be indexed -selector string
     	[REQUIRED] Selector for searching for interesting parts of the document -start uint